meicale/Interception-Tools/README.md

 goes either to `KM` or `XM`.

 For `KM` then we apply `caps2esc`, but for `XM` we apply `caps2esc -m 2`.
-And regardless the route input goes through, we send it to the final `H` endpoint, which gets consumed by a hybrid virtual device.
+And regardless the route that input goes through, we send it to the final `H` endpoint, which gets consumed by a hybrid virtual device.

 As a final note on the `mux` tool in switch mode, `mux -i e | mux -o o -i i` would redirect `e` to `o` by default, but once there's activity in `i`, `e` is